Project Materials

 Achumba C, Ighomereho, O. S and Akpor –Robaro, M. O. M (2013).
 Security Challenges in Nigeria and the Implications for Business Activities and Sustainable Development Journal of Economics and Sustainable Development .VoI. l4, (2), pp 79-99

 Alemika, E. (2019).
 Police Community relation in Nigeria; What went Wrong?
-Paper Presented at the Seminar on Role and of the Police in a Post-Military Era.
+Paper Presented at the Seminar on Role and Function of the Police in a Post-Military Era.
 Organized by CLEEN Foundation and National Human Right Commission (NHRC), Abuja.

 Egwu, S. G. (2011).
 Ethnic and Religious Violence in Nigeria .St.
 Stephen Book House ,Jos